Kolten Wong Player Props: Mariners vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is 22nd in the league with a collective 8.4 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings put together by the Rangers pitching staff ranks 20th in the league.

-- The Rangers have the fifth-ranked team ERA among all league pitching staffs (3.68).
+- The Rangers' 3.66 team ERA ranks fourth across all league pitching staffs.

-- Rangers pitchers combine to give up 52 home runs (0.9 per game), the third-fewest in baseball.
+- Rangers pitchers combine to give up the second-fewest home runs in baseball (52 total, 0.9 per game).

-- Gray makes the start for the Rangers, his 11th of the season.
-He is 5-1 with a 2.81 ERA and 46 strikeouts in 57 2/3 innings pitched.

-- The righty last pitched on Friday against the Baltimore Orioles, when he went seven innings, allowing one earned run while giving up four hits.
+- The righty last pitched on Monday against the Detroit Tigers, when he went five scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.